 Natasha Lumley MBACP Accredited

-Experienced, empathic and professional counselling for individuals or couples, in the beautiful East Sussex countryside, with the option of animal-assisted counselling or outdoor therapy available.
+Experienced, empathic and professional counselling for individuals or couples, in the beautiful East Sussex countryside.
 Evening sessions are available in Wadhurst.

 Whether you are struggling with the overwhelm of anxiety, the exhausting burden of depression, the pain of loss or bereavement, relationship difficulties, low self-esteem or body image, longing to find a new direction in your life, or just need some support, counselling gives you a safe, non-judgemental, accepting place to explore these troubles, and gain a different perspective.
 Counselling enables us to have a deeper understanding of ourselves, and the situations which are causing us distress, giving us greater self-awareness and enabling us to shape and develop our lives and ourselves.I am a fully qualified, experienced, humanistic counsellor and have been working with clients since 2011.
 I am registered and accredited with the British Association for Counselling and Psychotherapy (BACP) and follow their Ethical Framework.

 I am passionate about the potential counselling has to enable changes for us all, and my years of experience have only grown this passion further, as I see people gain so much from the process of counselling, time and time again.